Dongfeng E-Star

-The Dongfeng E-Star is an electric urban distribution truck manufactured by Dongfeng Motor Corporation.
+The Dongfeng E-Star is an electric urban distribution truck manufactured by Chinese state-owned Dongfeng Motor Corporation under the "Captain" EV series of the DFAC Dongfeng Automobile Company brand.

 Overview

 The E-Star can carry up to 4.25 tonnes, but has been scaled down to 3.5 tonnes so it can also be driven with a category B licence.
 It has a separate chassis on which different body types can be fitted.
 The electric propulsion system consists of a 120 kW motor with an instant torque of 320 Nm and a range of up to 250 km.